 What to make of this?
-There is a strong probability that Macdonald, a pure aesthete of comedy above all else, is having a joke at the expense of his audience.
+First: There is a strong probability that Macdonald, an aesthete of comedy above all else, is having a joke at the expense of his audience.
 A line from the interview in which he suggested that Sacha Baron Cohen’s Who Is America? had opened his eyes to American racism for the first time is particularly cheeky, as are comments he made in follow-up interviews today.
-The only thing he said that can be reasonably considered out of bounds was his comment about Louis CK’s victims.
-His critics may be engaged in an effort to deflect attention from the flaws of their employers, especially NBC producer Owen Ellickson and the NBC executives who reportedly cried at the possibility of Macdonald’s appearing on The Tonight Show.
+Second: The only thing he said that might reasonably be considered out of bounds was his comment about Louis CK’s victims.
+Third: Because the response is so incommensurate with the putative offense, Macdonald’s critics may be engaged in an effort to deflect attention from the flaws of their employers — especially NBC producer Owen Ellickson and the NBC executives who reportedly cried at the possibility of Macdonald’s appearing on The Tonight Show.

 But the most interesting feature of this affair is that it involves a comedian whose only strong opinion is that comedy should not amount to strong opinions.
 Everything Norm Macdonald says in the Hollywood Reporter interview contains a caveat, a qualification.
 On Trump, the Canadian notes that he doesn’t “know anything about the Constitution” before downplaying the possibility of a constitutional crisis.
 On Me Too, he says that predictions that the movement will generate a societal over-correction are just his “guess.”
 On Roseanne Barr, he grounds his opinion only in personal experience, saying, “That’s how I always knew her.”
 On Hannah Gadsby’s Nanette, he says he “never wanted to comment” before adding that while the Netflix special might be “powerful,” it’s not, in his view, stand-up comedy.
 Macdonald has never been self-important, and his critics are taking his opinions more seriously than he does.

 With this in mind, asinine charges that Macdonald is intellectually arrogant or out-of-touch begin to look like projection.
-After all, the celebrities most vocal about the issue include Kathy Griffin and a writer for Samantha Bee’s alleged comedy program Full Frontal, people whose idea of comedy involves mocking those who disagree with conventional liberal wisdom.
+After all, the celebrities most vocal about the issue include Kathy Griffin and a writer for Samantha Bee’s TV show Full Frontal, people whose idea of comedy involves mocking those who disagree with conventional wisdom.
 More controversial than anything Macdonald said might be his subversion of the dogmatic certainty of his critics.
 Richard Wilbur wrote about “the idea that comedy is a ritual in which society’s laughter corrects individual extravagance,” but the ritual to which Macdonald has been subjected is a bizarre inversion in which society’s disapproval corrects individual heresy.